siqiang-ng/tp/docs/DeveloperGuide.md

     Then, the `ModelManager` will update the tag list.

 - Why is it implemented that way:
     - The command was implemented to be as similar as possible to the current command classes, so that there would be minimal changes to the overall design of the product.
-Most new classes added to accommodate the `TagDeleteCommand` would also be largely similar to classes implemented in AB3.
+Most new classes added to accommodate the `LinkDeleteCommand` would also be largely similar to classes implemented in AB3.

 ### Future implementation plans
 **TagAdd command**